hellen17/hellen17/README.md

 # Hi there 👋 Hellen here.
 Pleased to make your acquaintance😄.

-I am a Computer Science Graduate and have over one year experience working as a Product Developer.
+I am a Computer Science Graduate and have over one year experience working as a Product Developer on a variety of projects.

 ## 📰Check out my latest articles